Spirals and heteroclinic cycles in a spatially extended Rock-Paper-Scissors model of cyclic dominance: Analysis of traveling waves

 We now have two relations between three quantities, the rotation frequency~$\Omega$ of the 2D spiral, and the wavespeed~$\gamma$ and wavelength~$\Lambda$ of the 1D TWs in the far field.
-The rotation frequency appears to be set by the core, and the far field follows.
 When locating the core we observed that the common value of the three variables is almost $\frac{1}{3+\sigma}$, the value from the coexistence equilibrium.
-We therefore compared the rotation frequency~$\Omega$ to the imaginary part of the complex eigenvalue at the coexistence equilibrium, plotting (in Fig.~\ref{fig:4}) $\frac{2}{\sqrt{3}}\Omega(\sigma+3)$ against $\sigma+2\zeta$, for spirals found over a wide range of values of $\sigma$ and~$\zeta$.
-The data almost collapses on to a straight line of slope (approximately)~$\frac{2}{3}$.
+We therefore compared the rotation frequency~$\Omega$ to the imaginary part of the complex eigenvalue at the coexistence equilibrium, plotting (in Fig.~\ref{fig:4}) $\frac{2}{\sqrt{3}}\Omega(\sigma+3)$ against $\sigma+2\zeta$.
+The data almost collapses on to a straight line of slope (approximately)~$\frac{2}{3}$, over the range of~$\sigma$ and $\zeta$ that we investigated.
 If $\Omega$ were \emph{equal} to the imaginary part of the complex eigenvalue, the slope would be~$1$.
+For each value of~$\sigma$, indicated by the symbols in Fig.~\ref{fig:4}, the value ``$\frac{2}{3}$'' depends weakly on~$\zeta$, with increasing departure from this value for larger~$\sigma$.